icos-urenio/Improve-my-city/README.md

 * Just a numbering convension to 3 level versioning

 ### Version 2.5.0
-Brings complete support for mobile versions (Android, iOS, REST services) of ImproveMyCity, by third parties.
+Brings complete support for mobile versions (Android, iOS, REST services) of ImproveMyCity, for third parties, by introducing a complete json wrapper.
+All gathered together through a common controller interface which administrators can activate/deactivate on demand.

-Mobile json wrapping is supported by Live+Gov European Research Programme
+Mobile json wrapping is supported by Live+Gov European Research Programme and among others it supports:

 - Encrypt / Decrypt functionality
 - Timestamp on DB changes
 - Introduces geo-boundaries queries

-Also v2.5.0 brings:
+Also v2.5.0 brings the following:
 - New settings for displaying relative dates or plain dates with custom date format
 - New settings to enable/disable json support for the new mobile-oriented controller
 - Secret key on settings to be used for password encryption over http (It is highly recommended to use HTTPS)